Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 >This defines an 8-byte buffer b, and three views of that buffer, v1, v2, and v3.
 Each of the views refers to the same buffer -- so v1[0] refers to bytes 0..3 as a signed 32-bit integer, v2[0] refers to byte 2 as a unsigned 8-bit integer, and v3[0] refers to bytes 2..3 as a signed 16-bit integer.
 Any modification to one view is immediately visible in the other: for example, after v2[0] = 0xff; v2[1] = 0xff; then v3[0] == -1 (where -1 is represented as 0xffff).

 <div>
 <img src="images/figure-10.png" title="Geometry Buffer Layout with headers" alt="Geometry Buffer Layout with headers">
-<p><em>Figure 10: Geometry Buffer Layout with headers</em></p>
+<p><em>Figure 7: Geometry Buffer Layout with headers</em></p>
 </div>

-*Note:* The expected triangle/face winding order in all geometry resources is counterclockwise.
+The expected triangle/face winding order in all geometry resources is counterclockwise.

-*Note:* If normal vectors are present in a geometry, they need to be calculated based on uniform axis units.
+If normal vectors are present in a geometry, they need to be calculated based on uniform axis units.
 They are always given as if x, y and z axes all had metric units, as a unit vector.
 This means that if WGS84 is used as a horizontal Coordinate Reference System, the normal calculation cannot directly use the face's WGS84 coordinates, but needs to convert them to a local Cartesian Coordinate Reference System first.

 ### Attribute Data